A topological source of quantum light

-Even though the observed similarity for the 2D topological system is low, it is still remarkable given the fact that our system suffers from a very strong disorder in on-site potential ($V$), i.e., a disorder in the ring-resonance frequencies, which has a strength close to the edge band width $\left(\approx J \right)$ .
-There is also a disorder in the hopping phase $\phi$ against which the edge states are not protected \cite{Mittal2014}.
-With moderate disorder, the 2D topological system is expected to perform much better than 1D CROWs.
-To highlight this feature, in Fig.\ref{fig:4}, we compare the numerical simulation results for the similarity $S$ in disordered 2D and 1D systems, with $V = 0.5 J$, as a function of system size.
-The average similarity for the 2D topological system is close $95\%$ and decreases only marginally as the system size increases.
-However, for the 1D CROW, the similarity decreases rapidly with system size, approaching about $65\%$ for 40 ring devices.
-The robustness of topological systems is also evident in the standard deviation of the similarity across different devices, which is only about one third compared to that of 1D CROWs.
+The observed robustness and similarity in our 2D topological devices are remarkable given the fact that our system suffers from a very strong on-site potential disorder, comparable to the edge bandwidth \cite{Mittal2014}.
+To put our work into perspective and indicate potential future directions regarding scalability, we numerically compare 1D and topological 2D system, for slightly smaller disorder (Fig.5).
+We observe that the average similarity for the 2D topological system is more than $90\%$ and decreases only marginally as the system size increases.
+In comparison, for the 1D CROW, the similarity decreases rapidly with system size, approaching $\sim 40\%$ for 60 ring devices.
+The robustness of topological systems is also evident in the standard deviation of the similarity across different devices, which is significantly smaller compared to that of 1D CROWs.
+This indicates that with moderate disorder, high visibility two-photon and multi-photon interference \cite{Spring2017} should be possible with photons generated by different 2D topological sources.

-Here, we have shown robust spectral engineering of spontaneous four-wave mixing process, using a topological photonic system.
-This demonstration presents a new approach to manipulate the mode structure associated with quantum fluctuations of the electromagnetic field, using robust, topological properties of a system and could be used to engineer various other phenomena such as the spontaneous emission, Casimir effect, etc.